hamurlik/AutoAccent/README.md

 I can make you a custom preset too.

 Keep in mind that presets need to have detectable patterns, like "th" becoming "z".
 Organic things with lots of exceptions are hard or impossible.
-Not until I figure out how to hook up a phonetic dictionary, anyway.
+Until I figure out how to hook up a phonetic dictionary, anyway.